-When it comes to location, the highest average paycheck (approximately $55K per year) can be spotted in Mesquite, Texas; Fort Worth, Texas (approximately $54K), the company's headquarter city of Austin, Texas ($50K), and San Antonio, Texas (around $40K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at about $46K) is San Antonio, Texas.
+When it comes to location, the highest average paycheck ($58K annually) can be spotted in Houston, Texas; Fort Worth, Texas (approximately $54K), the company's headquarter city of Austin, Texas ($50K), and San Antonio, Texas (around $40K) are the next top-paying cities.

 Certifications and Degrees

 Professional Engineer License Holders have significantly higher pay than non-accredited workers at $79K annually.
 Becoming a Certified Professional Engineer can certainly pay off here; those folks make around $68K on average.
 Txdot workers who hold a Bachelor of Engineering in Bachelor of Engineering (BEng / BE) are also well compensated, earning $84K on average.

 When it comes to skills, employees who report Geographic Information Systems among their abilities seem to make the most, reporting a median income of $84K per year.
 Microstation is considered a run-of-the-mill skill; nearly one in three of Txdot's people use it regularly.
 Microsoft Office, Project Management, and Microsoft Word were also reported by many survey participants.